endonend/Hains-Point/readme.md

 **2022.1.5 - March 3, 2022**

 - **New!** Customize the "Latest Issues" text and the icon next to your newsletter/featured category (default is currently 'music-player') above your two featured posts.
 For the icon, use the icon name from [Bootstrap Icons](https://icons.getbootstrap.com)

+**2022.1.6 - March 3, 2022**

+- **New!** Added support for Plausible Analytics form custom event tracking - specifically for the Newsletter form

+**2022.1.7 - March 8, 2022**

+- **New!** Added support for color customization: header/footer background color; subscribe box, about box - backgrounds, buttons, and text!

 ---